 The Wang Center closely monitors the following standard points of reference when evaluating risk:

 - OSAC: Country Security Reports

-Depending on your citizenship and your chosen study away country, you may be required to obtain a student visa, residency permit or the like to study away in your chosen country.
+Semester Study Away: Depending on your citizenship and your chosen study away country, you may be required to obtain a student visa, residency permit or the like to study away in your chosen country.
 We recommend you check with your chosen program and/or host country prior to beginning the visa/residence permit process.
 Please note the visa application process takes time, so do not leave this task to the last minute.
-Many consulates are limiting working hours and appointments so it is important to be patient when waiting for updates.
+Some consulates may have limited working hours and appointments so it is important to be patient when waiting for updates.
 Be sure to check the consulate website to review application processes and timelines.

 We encourage you to purchase Cancel for Any Reason and Interruption (CFAR/IFAR) insurance plans.
 You should compare plans and ask questions to be sure the trip insurance policy you purchase covers your needs.
 Here is an FAQ about CFAR/IFAR policies and a place where you can search for them.
 Please note that PLU does not have a direct relationship with these sites and providers.